A Love Supreme: Reception and legacy

 Released in January 1965 by Impulse!
 Records, A Love Supreme became one of the most acclaimed jazz records, and contemporary critics hailed it as one of the important albums of post-war jazz.
 By 1970, it had sold about 500,000 copies, far exceeding Coltrane's usual sales of 30,000, although it never charted on the Billboard 200.
 It has since been regarded as Coltrane's masterpiece and is "without question Coltrane's most beloved album", according to Robert Christgau, who adds that it "cemented 'Trane's divine status in Japan".

 A Love Supreme was widely recognized as a work of deep spirituality and analyzed with religious subtext, although cultural studies scholars Richard W. Santana and Gregory Erickson argued that the "avant-garde jazz suite" could be interpreted otherwise.
 According to music professor Ingrid Monson of Harvard University, the album was an exemplary recording of modal jazz.
 Nick Dedina wrote on the Rhapsody web site that the music ranged from free jazz and hard bop to sui generis gospel music in "an epic aural poem to man's place in God's plan".
 Calling it a "legendary album-long hymn of praise", Rolling Stone said that "Coltrane's majestic, often violent blowing (famously described as 'sheets of sound') is never self-aggrandizing" and that he is "aloft with his classic quartet", "soar[ing] with nothing but gratitude and joy" on a compelling journey for listeners.
 The Rolling Stone Jazz Record Guide (1985) said that "each man performs with eloquence and economy", while calling the album "the masterpiece from the quartet's studio work", "the first comprehensive statement of Coltrane's spiritual concerns", and "the cornerstone of many Coltrane collections".
 On the other hand, jazz critic Tom Hull said that he has not much considered the album "spiritual" but rather "the most perfectly plotted single piece of jazz ever recorded".

-A Love Supreme has appeared frequently on professional listings of the greatest albums.
+A Love Supreme has appeared on professional listings of the greatest albums.
 In 2003, it was ranked number 47 on Rolling Stone's list of the 500 greatest albums of all time; maintaining the rating in a 2012 revised list, re-ranking at number 66 in a 2020 reboot of the list.
-NME ranked it number 188 on a similar list ten years later.
+NME ranked it number 188 on a similar list in 2013.
 The manuscript for the album was included in the National Museum of American History's "Treasures of American History" collection at the Smithsonian Institution.
 In 2015, the album was selected for preservation in the National Recording Registry due to its "cultural, historic, or artistic significance."
 It is Coltrane's second album to be included after Giant Steps in 2005.
 It was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
 It was voted number 85 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-Based on such rankings, the aggregate website Acclaimed Music lists it as the 61st most acclaimed album in history.